In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Abstract

 \section{Abstract}

-We show that the spontaneous emission rate of the interlayer excitons in a twisted WSe$_2$/MoSe$_2$ heterobilayer can be precisely tailored in a low-temperature open optical microcavity via the Purcell effect.
-We engineer the local density of optical states in our resonator structures in two complementary experimental settings.
-In the first approach, we utilize a ultra-low quality factor planar vertical cavity structure, which develops multiple longitudinal modes that can be consecutively brought to resonance with the broad interlayer exciton spectrum of our heterostructure.
-Time-resolved photoluminescence measurements reveal that the interlayer exciton lifetime can thus be periodically tuned with an amplitude of $\sim$ 100 ps.
-The resulting oscillations of the exciton lifetime allows us to extract a free-space radiative exciton lifetime of 2.2 ns and a $\sim$15 \% quantum efficiency of the interlayer excitons.
-We subsequently engineered the local density of optical states by introducing a spatially confined and fully spectrally tunable Tamm-plasmon resonance.
-The dramatic redistribution of the local optical modes in this setting allows us to encounter a profound inhibition of spontaneous emission of the interlayer excitons by a factor of 3.3.
-Our results will further boost the cavity-mediated collective emission phenomena such as super-radiance.
+Optical resonators are a powerful platform to control the spontaneous emission dynamics of excitons in solid-state nanostructures.
+Here, we study a MoSe$_2$-WSe$_2$ van-der-Waals heterostructure that is integrated in a widely tunable open optical microcavity to gain insights into fundamental optical properties of the emergent interlayer charge-transfer excitons.
+First, we utilize an ultra-low quality factor open planar vertical cavity and investigate the modification of the excitonic lifetime as on- and off-resonant conditions are met with consecutive longitudinal modes.
+Time-resolved photoluminescence measurements reveal that the interlayer exciton lifetime can thus be periodically tuned with an amplitude of 110 ps.
+The resulting oscillations of the interlayer exciton lifetime allows us to extract a 0.5 ns free-space radiative lifetime and a quantum efficiency as high as 81 \%.
+We subsequently engineer the local density of optical states by introducing a spatially confined and fully spectrally tunable Tamm-plasmon resonance.
+The dramatic redistribution of the local optical modes in this setting allows us to encounter a profound inhibition of spontaneous emission of the interlayer excitons by a factor of 3.2.
 We expect that specifically engineering the inhibition of radiation from moiré excitons is a powerful tool to steer their thermalization, and eventually their condensation into coherent condensate phases.